jackyspeed/aboutzhangshu/index.md

 - "High-Level Programming Language" for first-grade undergraduates.
 - "Compiler Principle" for third-grade undergraduates.
 - "Computer Image Processing and Pattern Recognition" for first-grade postgraduates.
+- "Computer Vision" for first-grade postgraduates.
+- "Web Programming" for international students.

 As supervisor for